ElmerReal/Trambo-Terraform/README.md

 In this [module](/modules/Rol/main.tf) i define all the roles and policies that will be used in the rest of modules.

 - aws_iam_role_policy
+This policies will be defined to increase the security and just give the needed permissions to each lambda function.
     - terraform-politica-put-elmer
     - terraform-politica-edit-elmer
     - terraform-politica-read-elmer
     - terraform-politica-delete-elmer

 - aws_iam_role
+This roles will be defined to attach to each lambda function to increase the security.
     - terraform-rol-put-elmer
     - terraform-rol-edit-elmer
     - terraform-rol-read-elmer